Mars-002/AI-PDF-Thing/README.md

-WHO NEEDS INTELLIGENCE WHEN YOU GOT ARTIFICIAL INTELLIGENCE /read pdfs and answers qustions based on context
+WHO NEEDS INTELLIGENCE WHEN YOU GOT ARTIFICIAL INTELLIGENCE  read pdfs and answers qustions based on context